ccllcc/Dimple-Project/README.md

 #### Is there something you don’t understand in the graphic?
 Nope...

-## Data Set
+## About the Data Set
-There are two data sets are used for generating the charts in ShanghaiPM_final.html and ShanghaiPM_origin.html.\
-'PMShanghai_2015.csv' was used for the original html to scratch some ideas and also used for the scatter plot in the final html.\
+The data set was originally found on Kaggle.
+There are two data sets are used for generating the charts in ShanghaiPM_final.html and ShanghaiPM_origin.html.
+'PMShanghai_2015.csv' was used for the original html to scratch some ideas and also used for the scatter plot in the final html.
 'PMShanghai_daily.csv' was used to generate the line chart.

 ## Resources
 https://developer.mozilla.org/en-US/docs/Web/CSS {grasped CSS basics}\